Operation Independence: 1975

-On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains while on a reconnaissance mission, apparently shot down by the Guerrillas.
+On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains while on a reconnaissance mission, apparently brought down down by Guerrillas operating heavy machine-guns or through sabotage.
 All thirteen on board that were killed, were mostly officers from Third Army Corps, including the Fifth Brigade commander, Brigadier-General Ricardo Agustín Muñoz and his superior Major-General Enrique Eugenio Salgado were killed.
-The military believe a heavy machine gun had downed the aircraft.
+The military believe a heavy machine gun or sabotage had downed the aircraft.

 The deployment on the ground was completed by 9 February.
 The guerrillas, who had laid low when the 5th Brigade first arrived, soon began to strike at the mountain units.
 On 14 February a 60-strong combat team under the command of Captain Juan Carlos Jones-Tamayo from the mountain brigade clashed with 20 guerrillas at Río Pueblo Viejo, and in the ensuing gun-battle 29-year old First Lieutenant Héctor Cáceres (a commando) was killed attempting to get to the aid of Lieutenant Rodolfo Richter (also a commando) that had been designated as point-man and had been badly wounded.
 Second Lieutenant Daniel Arias and Corporal Juan Orellana of the combat team were also wounded and two guerrillas were killed, Héctor Enrique Toledo and Víctor Pablo Lasser.